AuroraToolkit/AuroraToolkit/README.md

 ### Swift Package Manager

-To integrate AuroraCore into your project using Swift Package Manager, add the following line to your `Package.swift` file:
+To integrate AuroraToolkit into your project using Swift Package Manager, add the following line to your `Package.swift` file:

 ```swift
 .package(url: "https://github.com/AuroraToolkit/AuroraCore.git", from: "0.9.2")